 The technique used for accomplishing a patient’s goals with breast lift surgery will along with the shape and condition of the tissue will determine where the scars will be placed.
 Recovery from breast lift surgery involves mostly incision care and limited exercise immediately following breast surgery.
 Dr. Ness recommends a scar healing sheet that the patient wears over the scar for eight weeks once the breast lift incision if fully healed.

-You can view before and after pictures of breast lift patients on the Ness Plastic Surgery website or in our Plymouth plastic surgery practice in the Twin Cities metro area.
-Dr. Ness offers complimentary cosmetic surgery in his Plymouth and St. Cloud plastic surgeon’s office.
+You can view before and after pictures of breast lift patients on the Omni Cosmetic website or in our Plymouth plastic surgery practice in the Twin Cities metro area.
+Dr. Ness offers cosmetic surgery in his Plymouth and St. Cloud plastic surgeon’s office.